 Some scientists refer to the stomach as our “second brain.”
 Perhaps surprisingly, it has more neurons than the spinal cord, and it operates with a similar suite of neurotransmitters as the brain.

-The researchers behind the latest study were particularly interested in serotonin because people with depression are thought to have lower levels of this neurotransmitter in their brain.
-Also, neurons in the gastrointestinal (GI) system use serotonin.
+The researchers behind the latest study were particularly interested in serotonin because people with depression are

 The scientists have published their findings in the journal Gastroenterology.